isabella232/integrations-learn.en/help/_includes/integrations-between-applications/analytics-experience-manager.md

     </thead>
     <tbody>
         <tr>
-            <td rowspan="2">Analytics with AEM Sites</a></td>
+            <td rowspan="2">[!DNL Analytics] with AEM Sites</a></td>
-            <td><a href="https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/experience-platform/analytics-using-web-sdk.html" target="_blank" rel="noreferrer">Experience Platform Web SDK tags extension or alloy.js</a></td>
+            <td><a href="https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/experience-platform/analytics-using-web-sdk.html" target="_blank" rel="noreferrer">Experience [!DNL Platform] Web SDK tags extension or alloy.js</a></td>
             <td>
                 <ul style="margin-top: 0;">
-                    <li>When you want to report on AEM web analytics data in Adobe Analytics, and position yourself to integrate with other Experience Cloud applications in the future.</li>
+                    <li>When you want to report on AEM web analytics data in Adobe [!DNL Analytics], and position yourself to integrate with other Experience Cloud applications in the future.</li>
                 </ul>
             </td>
             <td>